momori256/momori.dev/blog/deploying-a-rust-wasm-app-to-github-pages.md

 }
 ```

 The `index.html` remains the same, and `index.js` needs a slight modification.
-Now `lp` is a npm package in the `node_modules` directory so it is imported like:
+Now `lp` is an npm package in the `node_modules` directory, so it is imported like this:

 ```js
 import { Repl } from "lp";